lucLacerda/dart-barrel-file-generator-jetbrains/README.md

 1. Open your JetBrains IDE (IntelliJ IDEA, WebStorm, Android Studio)
 2. Go to `Settings/Preferences > Plugins > Marketplace`
-3. Search for "Dart Barrel File Generator"
+3. Search for "Dart Barrel Generator"
 4. Click "Install"
 5. Restart the IDE when prompted

 ## How to use
 1. Right-click on a folder in the Project Explorer
-2. Select "Dart Barrel File Generator" from the context menu
+2. Select "Dart Barrel Generator" from the context menu
 3. Choose one of the options:
    - **Generate Barrel for This Folder**: Creates a barrel file only for the selected folder
    - **Generate Barrel Recursive**: Creates barrel files for the selected folder and all its subfolders
    - **Generate Barrel with Subfolders**: Creates a barrel file including all files from subfolders

 ## Settings
-Access the plugin settings in `Settings/Preferences > Tools > Dart Barrel File Generator`.
+Access the plugin settings in `Settings/Preferences > Tools > Dart Barrel Generator`.

 ### Available options: